e10m/hmdb_website_google_cloud/README.md

 # Human Body Protein Search

-> NOTE: The 'www' package and README.md is written by Dien Mach (dmach1).
+> NOTE: The 'www' package and README.md is written by Dien "Ethan" Mach.

 ## About:
 This is a web-based search engine for obtaining information about specific proteins or enzymes